nearform/udaru/README.md

 UDARU_SERVICE_authorization_superUser_id=myComplexId12345 node scripts/init
 ```

--   **Note:** if you have already ran some tests or loaded the test data, you will need to run `npm pg:init` again to reset the db.
+-   **Note:** if you have already ran some tests or loaded the test data, you will need to run `npm run pg:init` again to reset the db.

 ### Load policies from file